mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Supporting_Artefacts/Emerging_Requirements_DSI.md

 ## Open Issues
 - What is the timeline for the FMAR Common Ontology to be formally hosted and governed within DSM-SA-01?
 What support can NESO, NDTP or BSI provide as part of the standards development work required (e.g., tooling support, international engagement support, strategic leadership?
+What support can a consultancy provide?
 - How will FMAR's specific API requirements (e.g., for high-volume asset registration, real-time status queries) be prioritised within DSM-IN development?
 - What are the DSI's mechanisms for managing dependencies between use cases like FMAR and the DSI platform's own development lifecycle?